ubccr/ccrdocs/pages/howto/containerization.md

 Here we provide an example of using a gcc compiler with OpenMPI.
 CCR's system uses an Infiniband interconnect.
 In order to use a Singularity container with OpenMPI (or any MPI) on the cluster, OpenMPI needs to be installed both inside and outside of the container.
 More specifically, the _same_ version of OpenMPI needs to be installed inside and outside (at least very similar, you can sometimes get away with two different minor versions, e.g. 2.1 and 2.0).

-Once you’ve built the container with one of the methods outlined above, you can place it in your home directory and run it on a compute node.
+Once you’ve built the container with one of the methods outlined above, you can place it in your home or project directory and run it on a compute node.
 The following is an example of running a gcc/OpenMPI container with Apptainer.
 The syntax is a normal MPI run where multiple instances of a Singularity image are run.
 The following example runs `mpi_hello_world` with MPI from a container.

 ```
 module load gcc/11.2.0